Research Centers

 Visit site

-Institute of Transportation Studies
+UC Davis Institute of Transportation Studies logo, blue and gold

 The Institute of Transportation Studies at UC Davis (ITS-Davis) is the leading university center in the world on sustainable transportation, managing large research initiatives on energy, environmental, and social issues.
 It is home to more than 60 affiliated faculty and researchers, and more than 120 graduate students, and, with its affiliated centers, a budget of $20 million.
 We have a strong commitment not just to research, but interdisciplinary education and engagement with government, industry, and non-governmental organizations.